-(1) precludes or fails to permit amateur service communications;
+precludes or fails to permit amateur service communications;

-(2) fails to permit a licensee to install and maintain an effective outdoor antenna capable of operation on all amateur radio frequency bands, on property under the exclusive use or control of the licensee; or
+fails to permit a licensee to install and maintain an effective outdoor antenna capable of operation on all amateur radio frequency bands, on property under the exclusive use or control of the licensee; or

-(3) which does not constitute the minimum practicable restriction on such communications to accomplish the lawful purposes specifically articulated in the declaration of covenants of a community association seeking to enforce such restriction,
+does not constitute the minimum practicable restriction on such communications to accomplish the legitimate purpose of the private entity seeking to enforce such restriction,

 is prohibited and may not be enforced.

-Subject to the foregoing, and with respect to antennas first installed after the

-effective date hereof, a community association (if so empowered by the declaration of covenants or governing document of record) may (a) require an amateur radio licensee to obtain approval from the association of a proposed antenna before initial installation; (b) prohibit the installation of an antenna or antenna support structure by a licensee on common property not under the exclusive use or control of the licensee; and (c) establish reasonable written rules concerning height, location, size, and aesthetic impact of, and installation requirements for, effective outdoor antennas and support structures for the purpose of conducting communications in the amateur radio service.
+A licensee may enforce the provisions hereof through legal action with the prevailing party to recover its reasonable attorneys’ fees and costs.

 (See Private Land Use Regulations Concerning Amateur Radio Antenna Structures, Report and Order, _____ FCC Rcd. ________(201_) for details).